NSS-SE-Jumpstart/curriculum/sessions/session2/wrapup/checkpoint.md

 &emsp; :x: **INCORRECT**

+> In a way it's a message to the person reading the code, but that's not what we call it.
 </details>

 ### Question 3

-What construct do we use to conditionally execute code?
+What construct to we use to conditionally execute code?

 <details>
 <summary>